georgedigs/ccp-clf-c02/docs/Management and Governance/index.md

 _Consolidated Billing_.
 At the end of every month, instead of having to pay an AWS bill for every single account, you can roll those bills up into one bill owned by the owner of the organization.
 This makes it easier to keep track of your bills.
 You don't get 100 bills, if you have 100 AWS accounts.

 You can still view your AWS bill in an itemized fashion.
 So you know which accounts spent what, but it all goes into one central location for ease of viewing.
 There are other benefits of using this feature too.
 One of them is that the usage for AWS resources is rolled up to the organization level.
 AWS does offer bulk pricing.
 Each individual account may only have a small amount of usage, but you can get the bulk discount pricing because of the aggregate across all accounts in the organization.
 In addition, if you have a savings plan in place, or if you are using reserved instances for EC2, it can be shared across AWS accounts in the organization.
 The best part about this is that the feature is free and easy to use.
-So it simplifies the billing process, lets you share savings across accounts and doesn't cost you any extra money.
+So it simplifies the billing process, lets you share savings across accounts, and doesn't cost you any extra money.

 ### AWS Resource Groups and Tag Editor\*